All-American Selections: 18

 In 2008, Woodruff became the fifth Vol in UT history to be inducted into the Intercollegiate Tennis Association Hall of Fame.

-He opted to turn professional following the 1993 season and ascended to the world's most prolific tennis stage, the ATP Tour.
+Woodruff opted to launch his professional career following the 1993 season and ascended to the world's most prolific tennis stage, the ATP Tour.

-While on tour, Woodruff claimed two event titles: the 1997 Montreal Super 9 Canadian Open and the 1999 Miller Lite Hall of Fame Tennis Championships in Newport, R.I.
+While on tour, Woodruff claimed two event titles: the 1997 Canadian Open -- a Masters 1000 event -- and the 1999 Miller Lite Hall of Fame Tennis Championships in Newport, R.I.

 He achieved a career-high singles ranking of No. 29 in the world in January 2000.